Aaja Chemnitz: Political career

-Chemnitz Larsen was elected into the Inatsisartut at the 2014 Greenlandic general election, but decided to not run again in the following election in 2018, having been elected into the Folketing at the 2015 Folketing election.
-She was reelected into the Folketing in 2019.

-In 2019, Chemnitz Larsen presented a plan focused on early prevention of sexual abuse of children, a growing problem in Greenland.
+Chemnitz was elected into the Inatsisartut at the 2014 Greenlandic general election but decided to not run again in the 2018 Greenlanding general election, having been elected into the Danish Parliament at the 2015 Danish general election.
+She was reelected into the Folketing in the 2019 Danish general election.
+In 2019, Chemnitz presented a plan focused on early prevention of sexual abuse of children, a growing problem in Greenland.
 The plan requested funding and support from Denmark to support efforts.
 The plan was approved, with Denmark agreeing to provide 80 million DKK and Greenland providing 20 million DKK to fund efforts.

-Independence of Greenland
+Views

-Chemnitz Laren supports Greenlandic independence, however, she does not believe that independence is easy to achieve nor that it will happen in the near future.
+Chemnitz supports Greenlandic independence; however, she does not believe that independence is easy to achieve or that it would happen in the near future.